clueless-capybaras/dhbw-community-dashboard/docs/software_requirements_specification/software_requirement_specification.md

 - I want a little newsfeed (Lörrach Campus App)
 - I want a little section for useful links such that I get to know all the offers of the DHBW universe (Anreise und Lageplan, Bibliothek, Service-Zugänge)

-- I want to be able to access to the canteen section
+- I want to be able to access the canteen section
-- I want to be able to to the calendar section
+- I want to be able to access the calendar section
-- I want to be able to to the contact section
+- I want to be able to access the contact section
-- I want to be able to to an SOS section
+- I want to be able to access an SOS section

 - I want to be able to access (profile) settings